The Best Video Chat Apps to experience great Video Calls on smartphone for FREE

-As mobile data network service becomes faster with new 3G & 4G technology, more and more people using their mobile device to video chat.
-Most of the new smartphone now feature a top-notch front-facing camera, and with the blazing fast internet connection, it’s easy to communicate face to face with your mobile devices.
+As mobile data network service becomes faster with new 3G & 4G technology, more and more people using their mobile devices to video chat.
+Most of the new smartphones now feature a top-notch front-facing camera, and with the blazing fast internet connection, it’s easy to communicate face to face with your mobile devices.
 There are plenty of services available around, but we are looking for some very Best Video Conferencing Apps.

 The world is becoming smaller these days, mainly due to the ease of communication compared to days gone by.
 As well as instantly calling, texting, or emailing someone on a mobile device, video chatting is increasingly used to stay in touch.
 Video chat via your smartphone or tablet makes it easier to contact friends, family, and business associates.

 Whereas Apple’s iOS devices use FaceTime video chat, there are plenty of Android third-party alternatives for smartphone and tablet users available at the Google Play Store.
-Some of these might not be quite as polished as FaceTime, and while the choice is large, there is a smaller number that offers the reliability, features, and more that many are looking for.
+Some of these might not be quite as polished as FaceTime, and while the choice is large, there is a smaller number that offers the reliability, features, and more than many are looking for.
 That’s why we’ve whittled some of the best video calling apps.
 These are well-known and reputable apps that all offer an easy way to communicate via video calling.

 10 best video chat apps for Android